420queen/test_guesser/README.md

 * Optionally `Leaflet.TileLayer.MBTiles.js` together with `sql-wasm.js` and
   `sql-wasm.wasm` in the `libs` folder if you want to load the `.mbtiles` file directly.
+* The `locations.js` file (included in the repository) which embeds the location data so no server is required.

-Once the files are in place, open `index.html` from the tablet's browser to play offline.
+Once the files are in place, open `index.html` directly from your SD card in the tablet's browser to play offline.
+No web server is needed.